markshust/docker-magento/README.md

 - `images`: Docker images for nginx and php
 - `compose`: sample setups with Docker Compose

-Nginx assumes you are running Magento 2, however you can easily run it with Magento 1 using [the provided configuration file](https://github.com/markoshust/magento-docker/blob/master/images/nginx/1.13/conf/default.magento1.conf)
+Nginx assumes you are running Magento 2, however you can easily run it with Magento 1 using [the provided configuration file](https://github.com/markoshust/magento-docker/blob/master/images/nginx/1.13/conf/default.magento1.conf).
+Here is an [example of this setup with Docker Compose](https://github.com/markoshust/magento-docker/tree/master/compose/magento-1).

 The PHP images are fairly agnostic to which version of Magento you are running.
-The PHP 5 images do assume you are running Magento 1, and the PHP 7 images do assume you are running Magento 2, however the main difference is cronjob setup, and they can be easily modified for inverse use.
+The PHP 5 images do assume you are running Magento 1, and the PHP 7 images do assume you are running Magento 2, however the main difference is cronjob setup, and they can be easily modified for inverse usage.

 ## Prerequisites